-Crowd tries to storm US Embassy in Baghdad in response to airstrikes, report says
+Dozens break into US Embassy compound in Baghdad in response to airstrikes, report says

 Good morning and welcome to Fox News First.
 Here's what you need to know to start the last day of the decade.

-Hundreds of Iraqis attempted to storm the U.S. Embassy in Baghdad on Tuesday after holding funerals for the 25 fighters from an Iran-backed Shiite militia killed in U.S. airstrikes earlier this week, the Associated Press reported.
+Dozens of Iraqis storm U.S. Embassy compound in Baghdad on Tuesday after funerals for the 25 fighters from an Iran-backed Shiite militia killed in U.S. airstrikes earlier this week, the Associated Press reported.

 Reporters for the AP described a chaotic scene on the ground and reported that the crowd shouted, “Down, down USA!”